Benjamin Odell (producer): United States

 In his second year of film school in 2005, Odell produced the feature film Confess as a thesis project, starring Ali Larter and Melissa Leo, on a low budget.
 The storyline follows a disgruntled computer hacker, recently out of prison, who seeks to take revenge on those who helped to get him there, and later turns political.

 In 2006, Odell joined Panamax Films, which was founded by James M. McNamara, former CEO and president of the Spanish-language television network, Telemundo Communications.

-The Spanish-language thriller, Sangre de mi sangre, also titled Padre Nuestro and directed by fellow Columbia Film School MFA Christopher Zalla, tells the story of a pair of Mexican immigrants in New York.
+The Spanish-language thriller, Sangre de mi sangre, also titled Padre Nuestro and directed by fellow Columbia Film School MFA Christopher Zalla, tells the story of a pair of Mexican immigrants in New York City.
 In May, 2008, the film was released by IFC Films, after which it received two Independent Spirit Awards nominations, for Best First Feature (for which Odell was nominated) and Best Screenplay.

 In 2007, continuing his work with Panamax Films, Odell produced Ladron Que Roba a Ladron, which was released in the United States by Lionsgate.
 The New York Times called the Spanish-language heist movie an "effervescent comedy".

 He co-wrote Sin Memoria with Sebastián Borensztein (2011).

 Eugenio Derbez and Ben Odell were executive producers on behalf of 3Pas Studios of the 2021 television series Acapulco, which stars Derbez.